How Long Does It Take to Charge an Electric Car?

 • Max charging rate of chargepoint: The time it takes to charge will also be limited by the max charging rate of the chargepoint you are using.
 For example; even if your vehicle can charge at 11kW, it will only charge at 7kW on a 7kW chargepoint.

 • Environmental factors: A colder ambient temperature can make it take slightly longer to charge, particularly when using a rapid charger.
-Colder temperatures also mean vehicles are less efficient, so less miles are added per time charging.
+Colder temperatures also mean vehicles are less efficient, so less kilometres are added per time charging.

 Tip: In cold weather, bringing the cabin space (and battery) up to temperature takes energy not used to drive the car.
 If the car regularly heats then cools down after short journeys, you use much more energy and your range significantly reduces.
 This means it’s a good idea to use regular top up charges.
 On longer trips the effects of cold weather are less pronounced, though still noticeable.